39 John St.

 PRIMARY FUNCTIONS: In collaboration with the Rondout Valley Growers Association, UlsterCorps and the Bruderhof Community, the program addresses food insecurity by engaging local farmers to donate locally grown produce and training volunteers to glean, process and distribute nutritious food to the network food pantries, feeding programs and shelters in Ulster and surrounding counties.

-In 2015, the collaborative started an initiative to create five food hubs which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
+In 2015, the collaborative started an initiative to create five food hubs, which would each include expanded freezer and cooler capacity to improve food storage and significantly decrease waste.
 The hubs are being located in key locations throughout the county, each supporting four to five food pantries from their surrounding communities.
 These hubs will not only decrease waste and improve food quality, but will significantly lower transportation costs and thereby operating costs for the local pantries.
-To date, the collaborative has completed hubs in Kingston, Ellenville and Rosendale and has almost completed the hub in New Paltz.
-A fifth is also being planned for Woodstock to serve the Saugerties to Shandaken area.
+To date, the collaborative has completed hubs in Kingston, Ellenville.
+Rosendale and New Paltz and has almost completed the hub in Woodstock.

 In addition to the collaborative’s efforts described above, the agencies supporting the collaborative also provided assistance and volunteers to help Family achieve other significant food security goals, including: